vigoux/oak/README.md

 But, after digging a bit for themes, I found that brown themes are actually pretty nice too and wanted to try them out.
 But non of them was as high contrast as I liked, thus `oak`.

-On of the goals will be to have that compatible with both tree-sitter and nvim lsp implementation.
+One of the goals will be to have that compatible with both tree-sitter and nvim lsp implementation.

 # Acknowledgement